nickschnee/devops_project/README.md

 python test/test_dog.py
 ```

-The Benchmark File `benchmark_dog.py` contains many helper functions which need to be copied to the test file `test_dog.py` if you want to run the test there.
+The Benchmark File `benchmark_dog.py` contains many helper functions which need to be copied to the test file `test_dog.py` to pass some of the tests.

+Helper functions are marked with the comment `# helper functions our code needs to run` at the end of the file.